 Thus, its name is derived from its thin split-leaf with 4-5 leaflets giving a palmatisect effect.

-Furthermore, it is an epiphytic plant that spreads terrestrially and, on finding some climbing surface, climbs to it.
+Furthermore, it is an epiphytic plant that spreads terrestrially and climbs up on finding some climbing surfaces.

 Here is a table consisting of additional information about the Anthurium polyschistum.